Edenhofer/dotfiles/README.md

 	* one (defautl): classical one window layout
 	* split: splitted layout

+### AppArmor
+* Sane profiles for various endangered programs
+* Optimized for Arch Linux

 ## Setup
-You may use those cunfiguration files solely for inspiration or if you really like them you might even build on top of them.
+You may use those configuration files solely for inspiration or if you really like them you might even build on top of them.
 To move the the various files in place, I would recommend simply linking them instead of actually moving the file.
 Remember to not move the linked files afterwards without changing the links accordingly.

 * Use the files as system wide defaults
 ```bash